-The programme is constantly updated to reflect the current and future needs of the energy industry.
+The programme is constantly updated to reflect the current and future needs of the renewable energy industry.
 One of the main features of the MSc Programme is its interdisciplinary nature, being suitable for students with mechanical, civil, electrical, chemical and other suitable engineering backgrounds.
-In special cases, the Programme is also made available to those with relevant science backgrounds.
+In special cases, the programme is also made available to those with relevant science backgrounds, including Physics, Chemistry and Applied Maths.

 A Talented Tomorrow Today